MohamedISoliman/raycast-android/README.md

 ## List Android Projects

 - Make sure to add your android projects directory.
-- make sure Android studio and Raycast has access permission to this directory.
+- Make sure Android studio and Raycast has access permission to this directory.

 ## List Android Emulators